Photos of Playa Tamarindo Costa Rica (Guanacaste) From Our Personal Collection

 Hotels, restaurants, tours, bathrooms, etc.

-The town of Tamarindo provides an assortment of establishments, including hotels, restaurants, tour offices, surf schools, and shops.
-Most line both sides of the town’s main drag (Calle Central) or are spread out along Avenida Central, a street that connects with and runs perpendicular to Calle Central.
-The majority are within walking distance of Playa Tamarindo, and several, mainly restaurants and bars, are located directly on the beach.
+The town of Tamarindo provides a range of establishments, including hotels, restaurants, tour offices, surf schools, and shops.
+Most line both sides of the town’s main drag, Calle Central, or are spread out along Avenida Central, a street that connects with and runs perpendicular to Calle Central.
+The majority of establishments are within walking distance of Playa Tamarindo, and several, mainly restaurants and bars, are located directly on the beach.

 Playa Tamarindo safety